oracle/node-oracledb/INSTALL.md

 Windows.
 My database is on another machine | [Node-oracledb Installation on Windows with Instant Client ZIP files](#instwin) Windows.
 My database is on the same machine as Node.js | [Node-oracledb Installation on Windows with a Local Database or Full Client](#instwinoh)
-Apple macOS | [Node-oracledb Installation on macOS](#instosx) Linux.
-My database is on another machine | [Node-oracledb Installation on Linux with Instant Client RPMs](#instrpm) or [Node-oracledb Installation on Linux with Instant Client ZIP files](#instzip)
+Apple macOS | [Node-oracledb Installation on macOS](#instosx) Linux that uses RPM packages.
+My database is on another machine | [Node-oracledb Installation on Linux with Instant Client RPMs](#instrpm)
+Linux that uses Debian packages.
+My database is on another machine | [Node-oracledb Installation on Linux with Instant Client ZIP files](#instzip)
 Linux.
 My database is on the same machine as Node.js | [Node-oracledb Installation on Linux with a Local Database or Full Client](#instoh)
 Linux.
 I have the full Oracle client (installed via `runInstaller`) on the same machine as Node.js | [Node-oracledb Installation on Linux with a Local Database or Full Client](#instoh)
 Linux.
 I want to install Node.js and node-oracledb RPM packages | [Installing Node.js and Node-oracledb RPMs from yum.oracle.com](#instnoderpms)